Nextiva / Blog / VoIP

 For you, it means you’ll have to prove you own the numbers you’re looking to port.
 Your provider’s porting specialists will then work with carriers to make sure everything moves over correctly.

-Talk to your provider to test your existing numbers after they’re ported over to verify they’re functional and work flawlessly — you want to ensure your customers don’t hit a dead end when reaching out to you.
+Talk to your provider to test your existing numbers after they’re ported over to verify they’re functional and work flawlessly — you want to ensure that your customers don’t hit a dead end when reaching out to you.

 🔲 Set up system configuration to match your needs and workflows

 Double-check how your phone system is set up and whether it matches what you need it to do.
+This can include:

 • Extension numbering scheme for each location or department.